isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-dogs/index.md

 - Bloody drool and drooling
 - Gastric ulceration
 - Abdominal pain
-The signs of borax poisoning will come up in 2-4 hours�after contact, inhalation, or ingestion.
+The signs of borax poisoning will come up in 2-4 hoursafter contact, inhalation, or ingestion.
 Contact the vet immediately for treatment if you notice such symptoms. https://www.youtube.com/watch?v=mh8hXYRWQmM
 ## Causes of Dog Borax Poisoning
 Boron, a naturally occurring element found in a number of products used around the home can have adverse effects on your canine companion.